top of page

 1. A Succession Officer may be any one (1) of the following individuals:

 2. All efforts should be made for a Succession Officer to be appointed on a consensus basis in the Executive Committee.
-When that is not possible, a recorded vote in a first past the post majority or plurality vote winner will be appointed Succession Officer.
+When that is not possible, a recorded vote in a first-past-the-post majority or plurality vote winner will be appointed Succession Officer.

 5. Every voter has the right to cast their ballot in private.